The Man Who Haunted Himself: Home media

 The film was released on DVD format in 2005 with a PG rating.
 The DVD includes special features including a commentary by Roger Moore and Bryan Forbes.

 A new HD restoration from the original film elements was released in a dual-format package on 24 June 2013 by Network.
 The Blu-ray disc is in a widescreen aspect ratio as was used in cinemas.
-Special features include - 34 minute music suite of Michael J. Lewis's original score; a commentary track recorded in 2005, featuring Roger Moore and Bryan Forbes; the original theatrical trailer; four image galleries, including storyboards; and promotional material in PDF format for reading on a PC.
+Special features include: 34 minute music suite of Michael J. Lewis's original score; a commentary track recorded in 2005, featuring Roger Moore and Bryan Forbes; the original theatrical trailer; four image galleries, including storyboards; and promotional material in PDF format.
 An article is available on Network's website detailing the transfer and restoration of the film.